RuSHA trial: Indictment

 All defendants were indicted on counts 1 and 2.
 Inge Viermetz was excluded from count 3.
 All defendants pleaded "not guilty".

 Defendants

-I — Indicted G — Indicted and found guilty

 The four Lebensborn members were not found guilty on counts 1 and 2 of the indictment.
 The tribunal considered the Lebensborn society not responsible for the kidnapping of children, which was carried out by others.

 Greifelt died in Landsberg Prison on February 6, 1949.
 Hildebrandt was turned over to Polish authorities.
 He was put on trial for different atrocities in Poland and sentenced to death.
 He was hanged on March 10, 1951.
 Hübner, Brückner, and Schwalm were released in 1951.
 Also in that year, the sentences of Hofmann and Lorenz were reduced to 15 years, and that of Creutz to 10 years.
 Hofmann was released in 1954.